shilad/rec-work-22/docs/index.md

 ## RecWork 2022: Workshop on Recommender Systems for the Future of Work

-The goal of the RecWork workshop is closing the gap in recommender systems research for work environments in areas such as calendaring, productivity, community building, space planning, workforce development, and information routing.
+The RecWork workshop seeks to **close the gap in recommender systems research for work environments** in areas such as calendaring, productivity, community building, space planning, workforce development, and information routing.
 RecWork will bring together experts who will collaboratively synthesize a forward-looking research agenda for recommender systems in the workplace.

-The outcome will be captured through a white paper that will serve as the foundation for future RecWork workshops.
-These steps will help advance research in workplace recommenders and broaden the reach of the RecSys conference.
+The workshop conversations will be captured through a **white paper outlining an agenda for recommender systems for the workplace** that will outline a forward-looking research agenda and serve as the foundation for future RecWork workshops.

+*Organizers:*
 * [Joseph A. Konstan](https://konstan.umn.edu/), University of Minnesota, USA
 * [Ajith Muralidharan](https://www.linkedin.com/in/ajithmuralidharan/), LinkedIn Corporation, USA
 * [Ankan Saha](https://www.linkedin.com/in/ankans/), LinkedIn Corporation, USA